C-D-Lewis/pebble-dev/watchapps/muninn/README.md

 Important notes:

-Once installed it must be woken up, and after rebooting the watch the app must be launched to allow wakeups to be resumed.
+Once installed it must be woken up, and if the watch is off at the next six-hourly interval, the app must be launched to allow wakeups to be resumed.
 If the first period is less than six hours, the initial estimate may be an overestimate but will smooth out soon.
 Any missed wakeups will be ignored.

 ## Notes